dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 interface of the representation, but we assume that the developer wishes to maintain this extra discipline, and won't cast away the extension type unless there is a good reason to do so.
-Similarly, we can access the representation using the representation name as a getter.
-There is no reason to consider the latter to be a violation of any kind of encapsulation or protection barrier, it's just like any other getter invocation.
-If desired, the author of the extension type can choose to use a private representation name, to obtain a small amount of extra encapsulation.
+Similarly, we can access the representation using the representation name as a getter inside the body of the extension type declaration.

 The extra discipline is enforced because the extension type member implementations will only treat the representation object in ways that